canonical/is-charms-contributing-guide/CONTRIBUTING.md

 Uncaught exceptions in the charm code cause the charm to enter [ErrorStatus](https://juju.is/docs/sdk/constructs#heading--statuses).
-The charm will be in ErrorStatus until the same hook executed without raising an exception.
-The charm is unable to function properly if exceptions are not handled correctly.
+The charm will remain in ErrorStatus until the same hook is executed without raising an exception.
+The charm won't be able to function properly if exceptions are not handled correctly.

 Uncaught exceptions should be avoided in charms.
-The juju framework does not know how to deal with arbitrary uncaught exceptions and the feedback to users on uncaught exceptions are poor.
+The juju framework does not know how to deal with arbitrary uncaught exceptions and the feedback to users is poor.

-This means all exceptions should be caught at the charm-level and either deal with or convert to juju statuses or action results.
-For events, errors that can be recovered from later on should set the charm to `MaintenanceStatus`, and errors that can not be recovered should set the charm to `BlockedStatus`.
-For actions, the `event.fail` method is used to provide user feedback on the error encountered.
+All exceptions should be caught at the charm level and either dealt with, setting the appropriate juju statuses or action results.
+For events, errors that can be recovered from later on should set the charm to `MaintenanceStatus`, and errors that can not be recovered from should set it to `BlockedStatus`.
+For actions, the `event.fail` method should be used to provide feedback to the user on the error encountered.

 The key takeaway is all exceptions should be caught by the charm.